smokers10/infrast/README.md

 ```
 ## Message Template Explanation
 As you can see infrast configuration on user management there is a `message_template`, this configuration is used to make infrast detect email and WA message template on you sistem
 so infrast can send notification to user when some condition occured such us registration verification, forgot password and new device login notification.
-Here de detailed explanation on each configuration :
+Here de detailed explanation on each configuration:
 <table>
   <tr>
     <th>Configuration Name</th>